Camshron/markdownprojects/docs/Branding_Guidelines.md

 </br>
 - “Nick disagrees with Strat Comm team” not “Nick Disagrees with Strat Comm Team.”

->**Exception:** Events for the calendar.
-Title case is fine for those, as they are the proper noun names of the events.
+!!!
+Note _Exception: Events for the calendar.
+Title case is fine for those, as they are the proper noun names of the events._

 **Note:** If you’re posting a blog on the website for MD Student News and it is a phase-specific item, go ahead and put that in the headline so they know it’s an item for their attention:
 “Phase 3: Select Transitions 3 track today”